donn/nudelta/util/usb/docs.md

 ## Qualifiers
 ## Byte 0
-00 -> Normal Key
+* 00 -> Normal Key
-02 -> Unknown: Used for exactly 34 keys.
+* 02 -> Unknown: Used for exactly 34 keys.
 Seems to be generating redundant keycode: 1, 2, q...
-04 -> Multimedia Key
+* 04 -> Multimedia Key
-06 -> Modifier Key
+* 06 -> Modifier Key
     - Curiously, modifier scancodes appear to work just fine without it from what I see.
-0b -> Backlight Effect
+* 0b -> Backlight Effect
-0c -> Backlight Intensity
+* 0c -> Backlight Intensity
-0d -> Unknown: Two keys, appearing to be cycling through something i do not know 0e -> A variety of on-keyboard functions
+* 0d -> Unknown: Two keys, appearing to be cycling through something i do not know
+* 0e -> A variety of on-keyboard functions / """"Fn Layer""""
-12 -> Backlight Color
+* 12 -> Backlight Color

 ## Byte 1
 Appears unused, always 00